 Architecture of data.gov.uk

 data.gov.uk (DGU) platform is used to publish and view datasets.
-A dataset is a document about a collection of links to documentation or data hosted somewhere on the Internet.
+A dataset contains the metadata for a collection of links to data hosted somewhere on the internet.

 Architectural overview of data.gov.uk